ibm-cloud-docs/cloud-object-storage/basics/expiry.md

 ## Next Steps
 {: #expiry-next-steps}

-Expiration is just one of many lifecycle concepts available for {{site.data.keyword.cos_full}}.
+Expiration is just one of many lifecycle concepts available for {{site.data.keyword.cos_full_notm}}.
 Each of the concepts we've covered in this overview can be explored further at the [{{site.data.keyword.cloud_notm}} Platform](https://cloud.ibm.com/).